Old Wives' Tales

 Toxin du jour

 Claim: An 1895 graduation examination for public school students demonstrates a shocking decline in educational standards.

 Example: [Collected on the Internet, 1999]

-Origins: This item, purportedly a final examination for graduating eighth grade students (or graduating high school students, depending upon which version you have) is of interest because it's supposed to be documentary evidence of how shockingly our educations have declined over the last century or so.
+Origins: This item, a final examination for graduating eighth grade students (or graduating high school students, depending upon which version you have) is similar to other exams from that time and purpose, and it's of interest because it's supposed to be documentary evidence of how shockingly our educations have declined over the last century or so.
 Why, most adults couldn't muster a passing score on this test today, people think; that mere schoolkids were expected to pass it is proof that the typical school curriculum has been steeply "dumbed down" over the years, pundits claim:

 [Thomasson, 2001]What nearly all these pundits fail to grasp is "I can't answer these questions" is not the same thing as "These questions demonstrate that students in earlier days were better educated than today's students."
 Just about any test looks difficult to those who haven't recently been steeped in the material it covers.
 If a

 The object of this exercise was only to reveal what many of us have known for some time.
 The dumbing down of American public education over the past 100 years has been substantial, particularly in the last 50 years.
 When Great-grandma says she only had an eighth-grade education, don't smirk.

 Ah, but this is high school (or even eighth grade) stuff, people say — it's basic knowledge that everyone should remember and use.
 Nonsense.
 The questions on this exam don't reflect only items of "basic knowledge" — many of the questions require the test-taker to have absorbed some very specialized information, and if today's students can't regurgitate all the same facts as their 1895 counterparts, it's because the types of knowledge we consider to be important have changed a great deal in the last century, not necessarily because today's students have sub-standard educations.